bchase78/ndt-chromeapp/README.md

 This is an experimental HTML5 based Network Diagnostic Tool (NDT) client that uses the Chrome Socket API to connect as a normal TCP client to a NDT server.

-To use this client you must simply install the ndt-chromapp.crx in your Chrome browser by drag and drop or in Chrome OS with a double click.
+To use this client you must install the ndt-chromeapp.crx in your Chrome browser.
+To do this

+* navigate to: chrome://extensions/
+* drag and drop ndt-chromeapp.crx on the browser window
+* click ok to install

 The client is then available to use as an app in Chrome.

-* The code is based on the wsNDT client that is availble here: https://github.com/bchase78/wsndt
+* The client code is based on the wsNDT client that is availble here: https://github.com/bchase78/wsndt

-* This package version can be installed in Chrome > v33
+* This package version can only be installed in Chrome > v33

 ## Resources